jfriedlein/Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna/README.md

 # Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna
 Repository containing Fortran source code for the implementation of gradient-enhancement by weakly staggered thermomechanical coupling especially suitable for commerical FEM-Software, exemplified for LS-Dyna

-Here, exemplified for a gradient-damage model, so extending a scalar damage variable by a gradient.
-Also applicable for other scalar non-local variables.
+Here, the implementation is exemplified for a gradient-damage model, so extending a scalar damage variable by a gradient.
+This approach is also applicable for other scalar non-local variables.

 We focus on implicit time integration, but briefly refer to explicit time integration (see [Gradient enhanced damage: modelling, implementation and applications](https://www.researchgate.net/publication/357376191_Gradient_enhanced_damage_modelling_implementation_and_applications) for more details).